Tag: Brand design55 articles

 Finding the right brand font requires a deep understanding of who you are as a brand, and how you want to present that identity to the world.

 Absorbing information quickly is more than a convenience at 60mph.
 Fonts for cars must emit visual appeal and brand consistency, while being exceptionally legible and readable at a glance.
 This collection illustrates a sampling of typefaces that can be read easily to help keep drivers’ eyes where they belong — on the road.

 How much are designers willing to pay for high-quality fonts?
 Are variable fonts ready for showtime?
-And most important: Can fonts be sexy?
-These are among the mysteries the fourth annual Font Purchasing Habits Survey seeks to unravel.
+These are among the mysteries this annual survey seeks to unravel.